How to Create Accessible Focus Outlines in CSS

 Note that it is much better to remove the all

-keyword and just transtition what you need
+keyword and just transition what you need

 instead.
 This solution should only be a band-aid solution until you can fix the issue properly.